Cyber security is the means by which individuals and organisations reduce the risk of becoming victims of cyber-attack.

 With over 80% of UK businesses vulnerable to avoidable security threats, the Cyber Essentials framework has been designed as a strong security baseline for every business in

-There are two levels of certification, Cyber Essentials & Cyber Essentials Plus dependant on your organisation’s needs.
+There are two levels of certification, Cyber Essentials & Cyber Essentials Plus dependent on your organisation’s needs.

 Businesses of all shapes and sizes use Cyber Essentials to help protect their IT from attack.
 Cyber Essentials can help to keep the devices and data you rely on safe.